-Hooyah is the U.S. Navy’s version of the battle cry, and it is used mostly to boost morale or as verbal acknowledgement.
+Hooyah is the US Navy’s version of the battle cry, and it is used mostly to boost morale or as verbal acknowledgement.
 While it is mostly used and recognized as a Navy Seal term, other members of the Navy use it as well.
-The origins are unclear, but are likely similar to the other terms, “hooah” and “oorah,” and it will typically have the same meaning.
+The origins are unclear, but are likely similar to those of the other terms, “hooah” and “oorah,” and the word typically has the same meaning.

 Other American Battle Cries